-- Randomly select 50 comments as a representative sample for all of the comments.
+- Randomly select 50 survey comments as a representative sample for all of the comments.
 (To do this, we’re going to invoke Excel’s very easy to use RAND function.)

-WHEN NOT TO USE THIS PROCESS ALONE
+WHEN TO NOT USE THIS PROCESS ALONE:

 This process is for giving an audience a trustworthy and useful description of comments overall.
-If your survey data includes key respondents or your audience has particularly important decisions to make, you may choose to analyze and describe some comments separately.
+If your survey data includes key respondents or your audience has particularly important decisions to make, you may choose to analyze and describe some survey comments separately.

-Create your Spreadsheet
+Create Your Survey Comment Spreadsheet

 If you’ve gathered your survey responses with SurveyGizmo, you can download your data into a spreadsheet and, after you’ve cleaned it up, a portion of it might look like this:

 Of course, our spreadsheet had many more columns than this but for analyzing the comments responding to the question, “What is your biggest concern living on the streets?” this is what we need to get started.
-Note that we have saved the comments as well as enough identifying information to see what age, gender and experience (measured in months homelessness) are represented by each comment.
+Note that we have saved the survey comments as well as enough identifying information to see what age, gender and experience (measured in months homelessness) are represented by each comment.